 Petition for a Writ of Certiorari.
-Midwest Fence filed a Petition for a Writ of Certiorari to the United States Supreme Court on February 2, 2017, which was denied on June 26, 2017 WL 497345..
+Midwest Fence filed a Petition for a Writ of Certiorari to the United States Supreme Court in 2017, and Certiorari was denied.
+2017 WL 497345 (2017).

 2. Dunnet Bay Construction Company v.
 Borggren, Illinois DOT, et al., 799 F.3d 676, 2015 WL 4934560 (7th Cir.
 2015), cert. denied, Dunnet Bay Construction Co. v.
-Blankenhorn, Randall S., et al., 580 U.S. , 2016 WL 193809 (Oct.
+Blankenhorn, Randall S., et al., 2016 WL 193809 (Oct.
 3, 2016).

 Dunnet Bay Construction Company sued the Illinois Department of Transportation (IDOT) asserting that the Illinois DOT's DBE Program discriminates on the basis of race.
 The district court granted summary judgement to Illinois DOT, concluding that Dunnet Bay lacked standing to raise an equal protection challenge based on race, and held that the Illinois DOT DBE Program survived the constitutional and other challenges.
-799 F.3d at 679.
+2015 WL 4934560 at 1.
 (See 2014 WL 552213, C.D.
 Ill.
 Fed.
-12, 2014) (See summary of district decision in Section E. below).
+12, 2014) (See summary of district decision in Section F. below).
 The Court of Appeals affirmed the grant of summary judgment to IDOT.

 Dunnet Bay engages in general highway construction and is owned and controlled by two white males.
-799 F. 3d at 679.
-Its average annual gross receipts between 2007 and 2009 were over \$52 million.
+2015 WL 4934560 at 1.
+It's average annual gross receipts between 2007 and 2009 were over \$52 million.
 Id.
 IDOT administers its DBE Program implementing the Federal DBE Program.
-IDOT established a statewide aspirational goal for DBE participation of 22.77%.
-Id. at 680.
+IDOT established a statewide aspirational goal for DBE participation of 22.77 percent.
+Id. at 2.
 Under IDOT's DBE Program, if a bidder fails to meet the DBE contract goal, it may request a modification of the goal, and provide documentation of its good faith efforts to meet the goal.
-Id. at 681.
+Id. at 3.
 These requests for modification are also known as "waivers."
 Id.

 The record showed that IDOT historically granted goal modification request or waivers: in 2007, it granted 57 of 63 pre-award goal modification requests; the six other bidders ultimately met the contract goal with post-bid assistance.
-Id. at 681.
+Id. at 3.
 In 2008, IDOT granted 50 of the 55 pre-award goal modification requests; the other five bidders ultimately met the DBE goal.
 In calendar year 2009, IDOT granted 32 of 58 goal modification requests; the other contractors ultimately met the goals.
 In calendar year 2010, IDOT received 35 goal modification requests; it granted 21 of them and denied the rest.
 Id.

 Dunnet Bay alleged that IDOT had taken the position no waivers would be granted.
-Id. at 697-698.
+Id. at 3-1.
 IDOT responded that it was not its policy to not grant waivers, but instead IDOT would aggressively pursue obtaining the DBE participation in their contract goals, including that waivers were going to be reviewed at a high level to make sure the appropriate documentation was provided in order for a waiver to be issued.
 Id.

-The U.S. FHWA approved the methodology IDOT used to establish a statewide overall DBE goal of 22.77%.
-Id. at 683, 698.
+The U.S. FHWA approved the methodology IDOT used to establish a statewide overall DBE goal of 22.77 percent.
+Id. at 5.
 The FHWA reviewed and approved the individual contract goals set for work on a project known as the Eisenhower project that Dunnet Bay bid on in 2010.
 Id.
 Dunnet Bay submitted to IDOT a bid that was the lowest bid on the project, but it was substantially over the budget estimate for the project.
-Id. at 683-684.
-Dunnet Bay did not achieve the goal of 22%, but three other bidders each met the DBE goal.
-Id. at 684.
+Id. at 5.
+Dunnet Bay did not achieve the goal of 22 percent, but three other bidders each met the DBE goal.
+Id.
 Dunnet Bay requested a waiver based on its good faith efforts to obtain the DBE goal.
-Id. at 684.
+Id. at 6.
 Ultimately, IDOT determined that Dunnet Bay did not properly exercise good faith efforts and its bid was rejected.
-Id. at 684-687, 699.
+Id. at 6-9.